glmess/uol/Research-context.md

 **RQ1**: What are the existing processes, tools, techniques and frameworks that are used to design microservices?

-**RQ2**: What are the appraches for building microservice-based applications and what are their advantages and disadvantages?
+**RQ2**: What are the approaches for building microservice-based applications and what are their advantages and disadvantages?

 **RQ3**: What are the best practices and patterns for building microservices-based applications.